solana-foundation/developer-content/content/courses/tokens/nfts-with-metaplex.md

 In this lesson, we'll cover the basics of how NFTs are represented on Solana, how to create and update them using the `mpl-token-metadata` npm module.

-### NFTs on Solana
+#### NFTs on Solana

 An NFT is a standard token from the Token Program with the following
 characteristics:

 1. Has 0 decimals, so it cannot be divided into parts
-2. Comes from a token mint with the supply of 1, so only 1 of these tokens exists
+2. Comes from a token mint with a supply of 1, so only 1 of these tokens exists
 3. Comes from a token mint whose authority is set to `null` (to ensure that the supply never changes)
 4. Has an associated account that stores **metadata** - things like a name,